dbe5007/data-org/README.md

 Various scripts for file manipulation including backups and IO functions

 CFMT Folder

-MATLAB version only requires base MATLAB.
-Currently works for Male, Car, and Female face version.
-Must be in the same directory as files to work.
+MATLAB and Python scripts to import raw text files from cambridge tasks and export aggregated CSV files with accuracy and correct RT by block and by task.
+Currently scripts must be in the same directory as files to work.

-Python version under development.
-Currently does not take into account for additional practice trials (e.g. greater than 3).
-This will be added in newer version.